Niketdeshmukh/JWT/README.md

 # JWT
-Auth0 using jwt  to authorize user
+Authentication using jwt  to authorize user